Smithsonian/vagrant-stacks/README.md

 To access the command line of the vagrant VM type: `vagrant ssh`

 To use data files from you computer in the vagrant VM move them into the vagrant-stacks folder and the files will be accessible in the /vagrant folder in the VM

+To suspend the VM (save the current state) use: `vagrant suspend`

+To destory the VM (lose all data not stored in /vagrant) use: `vagrant destory`